 Chris Edwick Interview

-I think it was the girls' first photo shoot, and I was pretty inexperienced myself, but I came up with the idea of going to the beach, as I thought it would be a nice simple open space where they could play in the sand and we’d do some very natural shots that really captured their natural beauty.
+Supreme Records asked me to take promotional shots of a newly signed girl duo Mel & Kim.
+I think it was their first photo shoot (and I was pretty inexperienced myself), but I came up with the idea of going to the beach.
+I thought it would be a nice simple open space where the girls could play in the sand and along the shore, and we’d do some very natural shots and I’d try to catch their natural beauty.

-They burned with life and enthusiasm all day, and even when we finally got back, late at night, they were then preparing to go off to a party.
-Mel suggested I should go along with them, but I couldn’t match them in any way for energy and was collapsed on a sofa...
-Now that proves how young and stupid I was.
+They burned with life and enthusiasm all day, and even when we finally got back late at night they were preparing to go off to a party.
+Mel suggested I should go along with them but I couldn’t match them, in any way, for energy and was collapsed on a sofa...
+Now this proves how young and stupid I was.
 I passed up an opportunity to go to a party with Mel and Kim!!
 I’ve slapped myself for that one many times!!
-(Laughs).

-CHRIS EDWICK September 2013
+CHRIS EDWICK September 2013.